Shiva, the Great; and the Abrahamic Traditions

 The Story of Abraham Building the Temple of God

-The temple of God (Shiva) was constructed by Abraham in the land of Paran (present day Mecca), after Abraham had left the boy (Ishmael) with his consort (Hagar) in the middle of the desert.
+The temple of The Destroyer God (Shiva) was constructed by Abraham in The Land of Paran (Mecca), after Abraham had left the boy (Ishmael) with his consort (Hagar) in the desert.
 This story is mentioned in the Bible,

 God heard the boy crying, and the angel of God called to Hagar from heaven and said to her, “What is the matter, Hagar?
 Do not be afraid; God has heard the boy crying as he lies there.
 Lift the boy up and take him by the hand, for I will make him into a great nation.”
 Then God opened her eyes and she saw a well of water.
 So she went and filled the skin with water and gave the boy a drink.
 God was with the boy as he grew up.
 He lived in the desert and became an archer.
 While he was living in the Desert of Paran, his mother got a wife for him from Egypt.
 Genesis 21 : 17–21

-The well of water mentioned in the above text is that of Zam-Zam, in Mecca.
-The building of the temple (Kaaba) is referred in the Quran as being built by Abraham with the assistance of Ishmael.
+The sacred well of water mentioned in the above text is that of Zam-Zam, in Mecca.
+The house of the Temple (Kaaba) is described in the following verses of Quran as being constructed by Abraham with the assistance of his son Ishmael.

 And (mention) when Abraham was raising the foundations of the House and (with him) Ishmael, (saying), “Our Lord, accept (this) from us.
 Indeed, You are the Hearing, the Knowing.
 Al-Quran (2:127)